d1joseph/oop-assignment-2/README.md

-# oop-assignment-2
+# What is this?
-A travel booking system written in C++
+A univeristy project.
+I wrote an object oriented implementation of a travel booking algorithm written in C++.